kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 export AIRFLOW_HOME=~/airflow
 ```

     - If you use **Windows**, either provide the full path:

 ```bash
 SET AIRFLOW_HOME=C:\Users\<YourUserName>\airflow
 ```

-  - or (alternatively) use this approach
+    - or (alternatively to the full path) use this approach

 ```bash
 SET AIRFLOW_HOME=%USERPROFILE%\airflow
 ```

-1. Install Airflow with the following constraints file.
+(4) Install Airflow with the following constraints file.
 We use Airflow Version "2.2.0" and Python "3.9.":

 ```bash
 pip install "apache-airflow==2.2.0" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.2.0/constraints-3.9.txt"
 ```

-1. Since we will be using PostgreSQL, we need to install the [postgres provider package](https://airflow.apache.org/docs/apache-airflow-providers-postgres/stable/index.html):
+(5) Since we will be using PostgreSQL, we need to install the [postgres provider package](https://airflow.apache.org/docs/apache-airflow-providers-postgres/stable/index.html):

 ```bash
 pip install apache-airflow-providers-postgres
 ```

-1. The Standalone command will initialise the database, make a user, and start all components for you.
+(6) The Standalone command will initialise the database, make a user, and start all components for you.

 ```bash
 airflow standalone